paperlessgh/voted-contract/README.md

 2. The public key is added to the smart contract.
 3. For each user, a random piece of data is generated, let that be d .
 4. This is then signed using the private key of the tezos account, to obtain a signature sd .
-5. Both the data d and signature sd is packed into a tuple (s, sd) data structure to be unpacked by the smart contract and verified with the public keys stored on the smart contract.
+5. Both the data d and signature sd is packed into a tuple (d, sd) data structure to be unpacked by the smart contract and verified with the public keys stored on the smart contract.
 6. Send the base58check encoded version of the packed data to the user.